lambdaclass/concrete/ROADMAP.md

     `Writer` contract (a gate rejects a second, parallel sink interface) and a fixed-buffer `Writer` works with no `Alloc`.
 This is the Go `io.Writer` / Hare `io::handle` lesson: one interface, not three.
+14b.
+Define the value-rendering / `Display`-equivalent contract over `Writer`.
+    This decides how user-defined values become bytes/text through the item-14a `Writer` surface — not "pretty printing" but the single answer `std.fmt`, `print`, diagnostics, logs, `std.test` output, and API examples all use, so they do not each invent their own.
+Design:
+    - No automatic universal rendering for every struct, and no trait-object-style `Display`.
+    - A simple convention: a type may expose `write_to(&self, w: &mut Writer) -> Result<usize, IoError>` (or `format_into`). `std.fmt` renders built-ins and calls the convention only where the type is statically known — no runtime type dispatch.
+    - No hidden allocation: rendering targets a `Writer`; string-producing helpers (`to_string`-style) are secondary wrappers over the Writer-based path and carry `with(Alloc)`.
+    - The evidence/report surface shows the capability and allocation behavior of a format call, especially when it writes to console/file/network.

+    Done when one built-in and one user struct both render through the same `write_to`/`Writer` path, `std.fmt` dispatches to the convention only for statically-known types, and a gate proves a string-producing formatter carries `with(Alloc)` while a fixed-`Writer` formatter does not.
 15. Build formatting and parsing helpers in `std.fmt` and `std.parse`: integer/text formatting, simple
     scanners, structured parse results, error-set reports, and oracle-friendly